gsneha26/SegAlign/README.md

   * LASTZ 1.04.03
   * faToTwoBit, twoBitToFa (from kentUtils)

-The dependencies can be installed with the given script as follows (this might take a while):
+The dependencies can be installed with the given script as follows, which might take a while (only installs the dependencies not present already).
+This script requires sudo to install most packages at the system level.
+Using the `-c` option skips CUDA installation.

 ```
     $ cd $PROJECT_DIR